jgmalcolm/jgmalcolm.github.io/_posts/2014-07-31-grad-school.md

 most superb scientists I have ever worked with:  [Tony Yezzi][], [Patricio Vela][], and [Sylvain Bouix][].
-I worked and shared an office with some amazing friends: [Gallagher Pryor][], [John Melonakos][], [Shawn Lankton][], Rome Sandhu, and more.
+I worked and shared an office with some amazing friends: [Gallagher Pryor][], [John Melonakos][], [Shawn Lankton][], Rome Sandhu, [Matt Might][], and more.
 Afterward I had the opportunity to focus on diffusion MRI as a research fellow at [Brigham and Women's Hospital][pnl].
 You can see more about the [techniques][projects] and [papers][] we developed.